 1. Allocations for Rainbow Bridge are included for operators participating in the Agreement.
+Non-participants will continue to be limited by their IOA.

-Papillon Airways, Inc. may conduct tours of Rainbow Bridge if they obtain a transfer from another Glen Canyon/Rainbow Bridge operator with an allocation for Rainbow Bridge.
+2. Papillon Airways, Inc. may conduct tours of Rainbow Bridge if they obtain a transfer from another Glen Canyon/Rainbow Bridge operator with an allocation for Rainbow Bridge.